s-mv/dsamv/README.md

 - **js** - Runs with node

 ## Configuration:
-Create a `.env` file to customize compiler paths and enable colors:
+You may modify the `.env` file to customize compiler paths and enable colors:
 ```bash
 COLOUR=True
 CPP_COMPILER=g++